justeslam/offsec2/notes/client_side_attacks.md

 Library files consist of three major parts and are written in XML to specify the parameters for accessing remote locations.
 The parts are General library information, Library properties, and Library locations.

-The listing below contains the namespace7 for the library file.
+The listing below contains the namespace for the library file.
 This is the namespace for the version of the library file format starting from Windows 7.
 The listing also contains the closing tag for the library description.
-All of the following tags we cover will be added inside the libraryDescription8 tags.
+All of the following tags we cover will be added inside the libraryDescription tags.

 ```bash
 <?xml version="1.0" encoding="UTF-8"?>